 - " The installation guarantee is effective within a framework of compliance with the code of practice, the legislation in force, the installation instructions and the correct use of this fireplace - " The warranty period begins when the unit has left the warehouse of Cheminées Philippe Australia - " Care will need to be taken with implementation of the various components and connections, the materials used around the fireplace, as well as compliance and conformity with this manual alongside the requirements of AS/NZS 2918:2018 - " This document does not claim to cover all eventualities, or to cover the entirety of the prescriptive legal documentation and does not render exempt the necessity of consulting the latter - " All weights and dimensions will vary according to the unit model and technical requirements.
 In order to constantly improve manufacture, we reserve the right to modify our equipment without prior notification - " Cheminées Philippe Australia is free of liability for any damages caused by the replacement of the appliance or its parts, as well as inconvenience expenses, materials to reconstitute the fireplace and/ or any delivery costs involved.
 Incidental or consequential damages are not covered by this warranty - " All our warranty periods as outlined below are provided on the basis that there is strict compliance with the installation, use and maintenance guide as specified in this manual - " All parts that come in contact with high temperatures may become deformed by general wear and tear and are therefore guaranteed for one year (as per the table below) - The window panes can resist temperatures of around 750°.
-So any breakage can only be caused by impact during use or handling and cannot be exchanged under the terms of the warranty - " Our fireplaces are specially designed so that parts can be replaced during routine maintenance - " Warranty does not cover damages originating from incorrect installation, atmospheric conditions including chemical contamination and geographical location, or over firing of the firebox to extremely high temperatures.
-These factors can contribute to warping, oxidisation, bubbling, discolouration, cracking and/or paint peeling of the firebox and components - " If the unit is installed outside then any damages sustained by natural elements (rain, sun, salt air, etc) are not covered under warranty - " This warranty does not cover rusting of any of the cast iron components - " The warranty is non-transferable and stays with the original purchaser, therefore it cannot transfer to a different owner
+So any breakage can only be caused by impact during use or handling and cannot be exchanged under the terms of the warranty - " During the moulding stage of production, chips may naturally occur in the cast iron.
+This is not considered a defect and will NOT effect the units performance - " Warranty does not cover damages originating from incorrect installation, atmospheric conditions including chemical contamination and geographical location (including coastal areas), or over firing of the firebox to extremely high temperatures.
+These factors can contribute to warping, oxidisation, bubbling, discolouration, cracking and/or paint peeling of the firebox and components - " If the unit is installed outside or in close proximity to coastal environments then any damages sustained by natural elements (rain, sun, salt air, etc) are not covered under warranty - " This warranty does not cover rusting of any of the cast iron components - " The warranty is non-transferable and stays with the original purchaser, therefore it cannot transfer to a different owner